 Cranberries, that small berry of sauces, juice, and thousands of Christmas decorations, isn't often paired with a weekday dinner.
 We're actually taking the dried version of those little suckers and making a delectable sauce, mixing the tart berry with sweet syrup.
-Paired with a seared bone-in pork chop and a melody of hearty root vegetables, this low-cal, low-carb dish packs in the berry spirit without also packing in the pounds.
+Paired with a seared bone-in pork chop and a melody of hearty root vegetables, this calorie conscious, carb conscious dish packs in the berry spirit without also packing in the pounds.

 Peel and cut turnip into ½" dice.